Constellation-Labs/documentation-hub/sdk/guides/setup-a-metagraph/05-configuring-base-instance.md

 rm -r ~/.m2
 ```

-- Publish the JARs that will be used for the Metagraph instances:
+- Publish locally (on the `.m2` directory) the JARs that will be used for the Metagraph instances:

 ```bash